 The key to striking a balance among work, grad school, and your personal life is finding a program that best suits your needs—both academically and logistically.

-Find an Academic Fit
+Find an academic fit.

 It’s important to thoroughly research the programs you’re interested in to be sure their goals and objectives meet yours.
 Gather information both by reading all offered materials and by gaining some first-hand insight into the way the programs operate.
 You can do this by connecting with current students and faculty to ask them about their experiences in the program and what you can expect during your time in it.
-Keep all your research organized and review it in depth before making a decision.
+Keep all your research organized, and review it in depth before making a decision.

-Find a Logistical Fit
+Find a logistical fit.

 Working professionals must take into account their work and personal schedules when considering grad school, as the pursuit of a degree will be a major time commitment.
 However, students can choose from a variety of program formats based on their availability.

-For example, nighttime classes may best complement a nine-to-five job, where those who want added flexibility and minimal commute times—or simply want to explore programs further away—might find that online classes offer the schedule they need.
+For example, nighttime classes may best complement a nine-to-five job, whereas those who want added flexibility and minimal commute times—or simply want to explore programs further away—might find that online classes offer the schedule they need.
 Universities like Northeastern offer an array of full-time, part-time, online, hybrid, and on-ground graduate programs to best fit the needs of all working professionals.

 “When I started looking into applying for EdD programs, the flexibility of being able to complete coursework online is what primarily drew me to Northeastern,” says Emily Lian, who earned her Doctor of Education degree at Northeastern.